HP sees the future of printing in the cloud

 Although some of the assembled media at the press event reported longer delays, we managed to send a photo from an iPhone via email and it printed out in around a minute (less time than it took to type in the printer’s complicated email address).

+Perhaps envious of the revenue it has seen Apple generate from its App Store connecting its printer’s to the web has enabled HP to offer a similar service to provide printer related apps.
+Using the printer’s capacitive touch screen users can browse and download apps directly to the printer without a PC.
+So far HP has lined up around 40 partners, including Google, Crayola, Dreamworks, Yahoo, Snapfish and Tabbloid, to supply apps.
 It’s hard to see print apps being a “killer app” for the new devices simply because so many of the things that were once printed out can now be accessed on a smartphone or iPad.
 Some apps show more promise than others such as the Sudoku app and the Google Maps app that allows users to type in a location or destination on the touch screen and print out a route line with directions.
 HP says that in customer trials apps aimed at keeping kids busy such as the Disney and Nickelodeon apps proved to be among the more popular.

 Others like the Yahoo Daily Digest and the Tabbloid app compile stories in specified areas of interest (from Yahoo news sites and blogs) and print them out at a scheduled time – to read on the way to work for example.
 These seem less likely to appeal to a large number of users.
 HP is pushing this approach as a way to cut costs and save paper over a traditional newspaper by just providing the stories the user is interested in.
 But taking the cost of ink into account it won’t take many pages for newspapers to become the more economical option.
 Such offerings will also need to contend with the eBook and iPad revolution, which will continue eat away at the need for printing the daily news altogether.